NotACoin/BLE_LED_strip/README.md

 # BLE_LED_strip introduction
 A relatively short reverse engineering of a 12V LED strip controller based on (a powerfull) XC610 chip.

-Controlling LED strip is super cool, but being forced to use an app is less cool.
+Controlling LED strip is cool, but being forced to use an app is not.
 Fortunatly, reversing-engineering is accessible, you just need:
 - A smartphone with developer option and bluetooth debugging enabled
 - A LED controller (the "device") with its LED strip